cor3bit/bertsekas-marl/README.md

 ```

 - Run the agent simulation from the `scripts` folder:
+May have to add the pwd to the path: eg-
+export PYTHONPATH=$PYTHONPATH:/path/to/bertsekas-marl
+python3 scripts/run_agent.py
 ```
 $ python run_agent.py

 ```

 - Run agents' comparison from the `scripts` folder: